Iris palaestina

-Iris palaestina (sometimes Iris palestina) is a species in the genus Iris in the subgenus Scorpiris.
-It is a bulbous perennial from Asia, including the Palestine region (Israel, the Palestinian Territories and Jordan), Lebanon, Syria and Turkey.
+Iris palaestina (sometimes Iris palestina) is a species in the genus Iris belonging to the subgenus Scorpiris.
+It is a bulbous perennial from Asia, including the Palestine region (Israel, Palestine and Jordan), Lebanon, Syria and Turkey.
 It has long, narrow, strap-like leaves, and a short stem.
 The early blooming, fragrant flowers are greenish-grey/white or yellow-white.

 Description

 Iris palestina has 1-1.5 in ovoid brown bulbs.

 Most specimens have up to six leaves, which are 6 in tall at flowering time.
 They are normally about 1-2 cm wide at the base of the plant.
 The long, narrow, strap-like leaves have undulate edges with a thin white margin.
 They are normally shiny green in color, but are glossy on the upper surface.

 It has a short stem which is about 10-20 cm high.

 It has fragrant flowers between January and February.

 Generally, there are one to three flowers per stem.
 The flowers are greenish-grey/white, but can be yellow-white as well.
 In southern Israel, some specimens have a slight blue tinge.

 The flowers have winged falls.
 It has a perianth tube around 8-18 cm long.

 It has oblong capsules and seeds without arils.